-When Jesus healed a paralytic at the Sheep Gate in Jerusalem (Jn 5:1-18), the Jews questioned him for healing on a Sabbath and asking the healed person to carry his mat.
-Both were violation of the Sabbath.
+When Jesus healed a paralytic at the Sheep Gate in Jerusalem (Jn 5:1-18), the Jews questioned him for healing on a Sabbath and asking the healed person to carry his mat, both of which were considered a violation of the Sabbath.
 Another accusation was that Jesus “called God his own father, making himself equal to God” (Jn 5:18).
 That was blasphemy for Jews.
 So, Jesus defends himself by elaborating on his intimate relationship with his Father.
-Both the Father and the Son give life to the spiritually dead and raise the dead on the last day.
-The Father has entrusted His Son the authority to judge all.
-Jesus assures eternal life to all who hear his word and believes in his Father.
-At the last judgement, the righteous will enjoy the eternal life and the evildoers will be condemned.
+Both the Father and the Son give life to the spiritually dead and raise the dead to life on the last day.
+The Father has entrusted to His Son the authority to judge all.
+Jesus assures eternal life to all who hear his word and believe in the Father.
+At the last judgement, the righteous will enjoy eternal life and evildoers will be condemned.

 The Authority of the Son